 Secret Server privileged account management software has a Discovery feature that scans your network and finds your vulnerable unmanaged Local Admin Accounts and Service Accounts.

 Then, Secret Server maps Secrets to all the discovered machines.
 This makes it easy to find computers that do not have Secrets associated with them.
 Discovery works on Windows, Unix/Linux and ESX/ESXi systems.

-Secret Server can also automatically discover local accounts on machines; map Secrets to those accounts; import local > accounts into Secret Server directly from the network; and allow rules to be created for automatically importing new > local accounts found on the network.
-Plus, email alerts can be configured for some Discovery events. > > Discovery for Local Admin Accounts
+Secret Server can also be set to automatically discover local accounts on machines; map Secrets to those accounts; import local accounts into Secret Server directly from the network; and allow rules to be created for importing new local accounts found on the network.
+Email alerts can be configured for some Discovery events.

+Discovery for Local Admin Accounts

 It is a challenge for IT infrastructure teams to keep accurate details on local admin account passwords.
 Many organizations don’t even know all of the local admin accounts on their network – this is a huge vulnerability from an audit and risk perspective.
 Not knowing all the local admin accounts on your network, and not auditing the use of these accounts and password changes, is an easy way for intruders to gain access to your network.
 Local Admin accounts are all over your network, on every computer – examples include: Windows administrator accounts on workstations, laptops, servers and UNIX/Linux/Mac root passwords.